JoshGo6/InstallingGoOnUbuntu/InstallGoInstructions.md

 curl -L -O https://go.dev/dl/go1.22.5.linux-amd64.tar.gz
 ```

 `-L` allows the server to complete the request if there is a URL redirect,  and `-O` writes the target, `go1.22.5.linux-amd64.tar.gz`, to a file of the same name in your home directory.
 As `curl` runs, the command line shows the download progress of the tarball.
-When the download completes, verify the download using `sha256sum`:
+When the download completes, verify the file using `sha256sum`:

 ```bash
 sha256sum go1.22.5.linux-amd64.tar.gz